FailAcademy/learning/adp-london/_lessons/week-09/01-cloud-deployment.md

 If you deployed your Node/Postgres application, see if you can use Heroku to deploy your Meteor application!

 **Hints:**

 - You'll need to use the MLab Heroku add-on, it costs 5$
-- You'll also need to configure this Heroku Buildpack: [https://github.com/AdmitHub/meteor-buildpack-horse](https://github.com/AdmitHub/meteor-buildpack-horse)
+- You'll also need to configure [this Heroku Buildpack](https://github.com/AdmitHub/meteor-buildpack-horse)

 ---

 ## Additional Resources

 Heroku: